George Washington vs Florida Prediction — AI Finds CAN'T MISS CBB Lines & Props (Dec 13)

 George Washington vs Florida Prop Picks (AI)

-Remi is pouring through tons of datapoints on each line.
-In fact, anytime the Revolutionaries and Gators play there’s always several intriguing angles to key in on.
-Not to mention games played at Amerant Bank Arena in Dec almost always follow normal, predictable betting trends.
+AI algorithm Remi is pouring through mountains of data on each team.
+In fact, anytime the Revolutionaries and Gators play there’s always several intriguing trends to key in on.
+Not to mention games played at Amerant Bank Arena in Dec rarely follow normal, predictable betting trends.

 George Washington vs Florida Prediction (AI)

-Remi, our AI sports algorithm, has been pouring over tons of data from every simulation between the Revolutionaries and Gators and using recursive machine learning and kick-ass AI to crunch the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over tons of data from every angle between the Revolutionaries and Gators and using recursive machine learning and cutting-edge AI to analyze the data to a single cover probability.

-Remi has been most keyed in on the unproportionally assigned emphasis emotional bettors often put on player performance factors between a Revolutionaries team going up against a possibly deflated Gators team.
-Trends look to say the true game analytics might reflect a strong lean against one Vegas line specifically.
+Interestingly enough, the data has been most focused on the linear correlation of weight knucklehead sportsbettors tend to put on player performance factors between a Revolutionaries team going up against a possibly rested Gators team.
+Trends look to say the true game analytics might reflect a moderate lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our CBB AI picks for FREE now.